VoxleOne/SpinStep/benchmark/README.md

 ## 🎯 Wrap-up

-This project was a true blend of geometry, machine learning, and low-level implementation.
+This project is a true blend of geometry, machine learning, and low-level implementation.
 The `SphericalCNN` demonstrates:

 * Quaternion-driven spatial logic
 * Custom CNN layer design rooted in geometric meaning